Difficult Examples Hurt Unsupervised Contrastive Learning: A Theoretical Perspective: Theoretical Characterization on Eliminating Effects of Difficult Examples

 \begin{theorem} The margin tuning loss is equivalent to the matrix factorization loss

 where $\bar{\boldsymbol{A}}$ is the normalized adjacency matrix, and $\bar{\boldsymbol{M}}$ is the normalized margin matrix. \end{theorem}

 Theorem \ref{thm::lossmargin} indicates that adjusting margins alters the similarity graph by subtracting a normalized margin matrix $\bar{\boldsymbol{M}}$ from the normalized similarity matrix $\bar{\boldsymbol{A}}$.
-Intuitively, by subtracting the additional similarity values of difficult-to-learn examples with appropriately chosen margins, the remaining values will match those of easy-to-learn examples.
-Specifically, in the following Theorem \ref{thm::boundmargin}, we show that properly chosen margins can eliminate the negative impact of difficult-to-learn examples.
+Intuitively, by subtracting the additional similarity values of difficult examples with appropriately chosen margins, the remaining values will match those of easy examples.
+Specifically, in the following Theorem \ref{thm::boundmargin}, we show that properly chosen margins can eliminate the negative impact of difficult examples.

-\begin{theorem} Denote $\mathcal{E}_\mathrm{M}$ as the linear probing error for the margin tuning loss \eqref{eq::specmargin} trained on a dataset with difficult-to-learn samples $\mathbb{D}_d$.
+\begin{theorem} Denote $\mathcal{E}_\mathrm{M}$ as the linear probing error for the margin tuning loss \eqref{eq::specmargin} trained on a dataset with difficult samples $\mathbb{D}_d$.
 If we let